 Thanks for taking the time to find out more about the work of the Vice-Chancellor's Office.
 I hope that these pages are informative and interesting, should you require to contact me, or the team, please don't hesitate to view our Contact us page.

 The Vice-Chancellor's Office is an executive support team for the Vice-Chancellor and senior leadership at the University.
 As a professional executive support function, our primary objective is to ensure that Professor Marshall and her leadership team receive seamless and proactive administration, management of daily communications, diary management, and policy advice and briefings as required.

 I hope these webpages provide you with more information about the work we do, the best ways to get in touch with us, and an opportunity to meet the members of the team.

-Professor Helen Marshall was appointed Vice-Chancellor from acting Vice-Chancellor in April 2015, having joined the University of Salford in November 2013 as Deputy Vice-Chancellor.
+Professor Helen Marshall has been Vice-Chancellor since April 2015, having joined the University of Salford in November 2013 as Deputy Vice-Chancellor.

 Helen studied Law before continuing to postgraduate research in Corporate Merger Law at the University of Birmingham.
 Born in Cardiff, Helen has lived in the North West for a significant period of her career.
 Before moving to South Wales, Helen held senior positions at the University of Central Lancashire and at the University of Cumbria, as well as gaining extensive experience in quality assurance through a secondment to the QAA.